Youse make it likes this.

 Remove the duck and place it on a platter.

-Eddy’s was dented) and cover the bottom with olive oil.
+and cover the bottom with olive oil.
 Add the Sicilian Sausages and brown over medium heat.
-Uncle Eddy bought his sausages from the Italian market next to the Bocce Ball Courts where my Grandfather was a regular until he died at eighty
+Uncle Eddy bought his sausages from the Italian market next to the Bocce Ball Courts where my Grandfather was a regular until he died at eighty six.

-basil leaves torn into pieces over the top and turn off the heat.
-Leave the mix in the fry pan—don’t put it on a plate; or, God forbid, a bowl.
+Sprinkle fresh basil leaves torn into pieces over the top and turn off the heat.
+Leave the mix in the fry pan—don’t put it on a plate; or a bowl, God forbid.

 Never use dried lasagna noodles Even Uncle Eddy’s third wife who was Swedish knew better.